Santa Claus is coming to town...WITH A FUCKING AXE!!!

 Both flicks kicked up a certain amount of controversy for having the nerve to be anti-everything the season stands for and filling the screen with lurid tastelessness, but that was the raison d'etre for both movies and BAD SANTA was definitely the more high class effort.
 It had competence behind the camera, actors you'd actually heard of, and a funny though admittedly vile script, so it definitely counts as a legitimate piece of well-crafted cinema.
 The same cannot necessarily be said of SILENT NIGHT, DEADLY NIGHT.

-Arriving at the ass end of the infamous "slasher movie" cycle of the early 1980's, this flick tells the tragic story of Billy, a sweet little boy whose life turns into a gigantic habanero turd on the night his family visits Grandpa, an old geezer who's been catatonic for years.
+Arriving at the ass end of the first wave of the infamous "slasher movie" cycle of the 1980's, this flick tells the tragic story of Billy, a sweet little boy whose life turns into a gigantic habanero turd on the night his family visits Grandpa, an old geezer who's been catatonic for years.
 When the rest of the family is out of earshot, Grandpa — strongly resembling Bill Murray in a cheesy wig and beard —

 speaks for the first time in years, eerily warning Billy, "Ya know what happens on Christmas?
 Santy Claus visits all the little boys and girls, and if they bin bad...he punishes 'em!
 So if you see Santy Claus a-comin', you better run, boy!
 RUN FOR YOUR LIFE!!!" immediately after which Grandpa returns to his drooling catatonia.
 Needless to say, Billy's parents end up viciously murdered on the roadside by a crook in Santa drag, an event that he witnesses, thus dooming him to a lifetime of scarring yuletide memories.